tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 #### Take Away

-In short, monoliths are impure because they are extremely coupled to many things so impure means that it can't be mathematical analysed, or it's too hard to reason about or model leading to inherently incorrect systems and stuff like "trillion-dollar mistake" just because many "engineers" learn "engineering" on YouTube and don't have the background required to be an engineer.
-Don't get it wrong, YouTube and such platforms are great to learn development but not engineering at all.
-Development is a subset of engineering.
+In short, monoliths are impure because they're extremely coupled to many heterogeneous things, so impureness means that it can't be mathematical analysed, or it's too hard to reason about or model which leads to inherently incorrect/impure systems that propagate those impurities as monoliths that will eventually fall apart.